-Risk-Adaptive Protection combines the power of the Forcepoint DLP and Forcepoint FBA technologies by ingesting DLP event and incident data into the FBA platform, which performs modeling and analytics to determine a user profile risk.
+Risk-Adaptive Protection combines the power of the Forcepoint DLP and Forcepoint Behavior Analytics capabilities, performing modeling and analytics to determine a user profile risk.
 Then, based on the user risk level, actions are executed when Forcepoint DLP polices are triggered.